alfiedotwtf/AABillFAQ/README.md

 	* e.g. if you don't comply, what is to say you actually received it

 * Could a technician fixing your phone or computer be forced to install spyware

+* If I get served with one of these requests, what do I do?
+In particular, how, where and when do I find a lawyer to help me?